Strydir/SSLoader/README.md

 # Welcome to SSLoader

-**** Latest version has a bug in Non-Steam Lists and maybe more.
-Working on it.

 **Attention: Separators have been redone.
 If you are updating, delete your old Separators before saving an edit or it will destroy your list!